-- 1. The Gaming Commission shall administer the provisions of this Ordinance and shall have all powers necessary therefore. - 2.
-In exercise of its duties, the Commission shall: - a.
+1. The Gaming Commission shall administer the provisions of this Ordinance and shall have all powers necessary therefore.

+2. In exercise of its duties, the Commission shall:

+- a.
 Promulgate such rules and regulations as may be necessary and desirable for the proper implementation of this Ordinance; - b.
 Identify and define the rules of play for each Class II and Class III game permitted; - c.
-License, supervise, inspect and oversee all gaming activities and persons employed in gaming activities conducted on Indian lands; - d.
+License, supervise, inspect and oversee all gaming activities and persons employed in gaming activities conducted on Pyramid Lake Paiute Indian lands; - d.
 Conduct or contract with other government agencies or private entities to conduct background investigations; - e.
-Carry on a continuous study and investigation of Class II and Class III gaming on Indian lands for the purpose of: - (i) Ascertaining any defects in abuses of the standards and regulations in this Ordinance or applicable rules and regulations; - (ii) Formulating recommendations for changes in the standards and regulations in this Ordinance or applicable rules and regulations; - (iii) Preventing abuses and evasions of the standards and regulations prescribed by this Ordinance and applicable rules; - f.
-Report to the Tribal Council on any matters related to gaming that are deemed by the Tribal Gaming Commission to constitute an emergency requiring immediate action; - g.
-Take any action it deems necessary and appropriate for violation(s) of this Ordinance or of applicable rules and/or regulations, including but not limited to License suspension, revocation, prosecution, referral for prosecution, or civil suit;
+Carry on a continuous study and investigation of Class II and Class III gaming on Pyramid Lake Paiute Indian lands for the purpose of: - (i) ascertaining any defects in or abuses of the standards and regulations in this Ordinance or applicable rules and regulations; - (ii) formulating recommendations for changes in the standards and regulations in this Ordinance and any and all applicable rules and regulations; - (iii) preventing abuses and evasions of the standards and regulations prescribed by this Ordinance and applicable rules;

+f.
+Report to the Tribal Council on any matters related to gaming which are deemed by the Tribal Gaming Commission to constitute an emergency requiring immediate action;

-- h.
-Subject to the approval of the Tribal Council, employ such persons as are necessary to carry out the specific and general powers and duties of the Commission; and - i.
-Prepare and submit an annual budget to the Tribal Council for approval in accordance with the Tribe's standard practice for approving the budgets of other tribal agencies. - 3.
-The Commission shall have the authority to subpoena witnesses and documents, conduct administrative hearings, and assess civil fines or penalties upon persons who violate the provisions of this Ordinance, any provision of the Compact, or any provision of IGRA, provided that such person shall be given adequate notice and an opportunity to be heard before the Commission. - a.
-Any person assessed a fine or penalty under this section shall have the right to an administrative appeal to the Tribal Court, provided that a written complaint seeking review of the Commission's decision is filed with the Tribal Court within thirty (30) days of the Commission's decision.
-If a timely complaint is not filed, then the Commission's decision imposing the fine or penalty shall be final and not subject to further review.
+g.
+Take any action it deems necessary and appropriate for violation(s) of this Ordinance or of applicable rules and/or regulations, including but not limited to license suspension, revocation, prosecution, referral for prosecution, or civil suit, h.
+Subject to the approval of the Tribal Council, employ such persons as are necessary to carry out the specific and general powers and duties of the Commission; and i.
+Prepare and submit an annual budget to the Tribal Council for approval in accordance with the Tribe's standard practice for approving the budgets of other tribal agencies.

+- 3. The Commission shall have the authority to subpoena witnesses and documents, conduct administrative hearings, and assess civil fines or penalties upon persons who violate the provision of this Ordinance, any provision of the Compact, or any provision of IGRA, provided that such person shall be given adequate notice and an opportunity to be heard before the Commission. - Any person assessed a fine or penalty under this section a. shall have the right to an administrative appeal to the Tribal Court, provided that a written complaint seeking review of the Commission's decision is filed with the Tribal Court within thirty days of the Commission's decision.
+If a timely complaint is not filed, then the Commissioner's decision imposing the fine or penalty shall be final and not subject to further review.
 The Tribal Court shall, however, have jurisdiction to enforce any assessed fine or penalty imposed by the Commission.
-In the event a timely complaint seeking review of an assessed fine or penalty is filed, the Tribal Court shall review the Commission's decision in accordance with the requirements of section 15.E of this Ordinance. - b.
-Any person or entity engaging in or conducting gaming on Tribal lands is thereby deemed to have consented to the jurisdiction of the Tribal Court.
+In the event a timely complaint seeking review of an assessed fine or penalty is filed, the Tribal Court shall review the Commission's decision in accordance with the requirements of section 15.E of this Ordinance.